rlpacheco/direct_flow/README.md

 Stata command **direct_flow** — Flowchart for systematic reviews and evidence synthesis.

-The command `direct_flow` generates publication-ready flowcharts for systematic reviews, overviews of reviews, and other types of evidence synthesis directly from Stata.
-It supports 12 models and two languages (Portuguese and English). version 2.0.
+The command `direct_flow` (version 2.0) generates publication-ready flowcharts for systematic reviews, overviews of reviews, and other types of evidence synthesis directly from Stata.
+It supports 12 models and two languages (Portuguese and English).

 ---